lee-zhg/install-OKD-centos7-ibmcloud/README-manually.md

     ******
     * Your console is https://console.169.54.241.206.nip.io:8443
     * Your username is okdadmin
-    * Your password is password
+    * Your password is Tivoli12
     *
     * Login using:
     *